morgen-peschke/trans-factsheet/README.md

       <tr>
        <td><a href="https://www.apa.org/topics/lgbtq/transgender">American Psychological Organization</a></td>
        <td>
-        Many transgender people <strong>do not experience their gender as distressing or disabling</strong>
+        Many transgender people <strong>do not experience their gender as distressing or disabling</strong>.
        </td>
       </tr>
       <tr>
        <td><a href="https://www.aappublications.org/news/2018/09/17/transgender091718">American Academy of Pediatrics</a></td>
        <td>
-        <strong>Some</strong> youths experience gender dysphoria when the incongruence between assigned sex at birth
+        <strong>Some</strong> youths experience gender dysphoria when the incongruence between assigned sex at birth.
        </td>
       </tr>
       <tr>